shafik/shafik.github.io/_posts/2021-01-03-is_zero_a_butterfly.md

 T* end( T (&array)[N] );
 ```

-but C-syle arrays are not idiomatic C++ and we should prefer using `std::array` or `std::vector` but often for generic
+but C-style arrays are not idiomatic C++ and we should prefer to use `std::array` or `std::vector` but often for generic
 code we need to support C-style arrays, as the `std::end` example above.

 Ok, so what about `std::string`?
 You may be saying, no way, zero can't be a `std::string` can it?